 It is about an hour’s drive from Mariposa Monarca Preservation to the superb hot spring resort.

-There are must-see pools with beautiful gradation utilizing the mineral water rich in iron.
+There are must-see pools with beautiful gradation using geothermal water rich in iron.

 Hideaway Resort Hotel